YnuGuoLab/FPGA_Signed_Approx_Mul/README.md

 This repository provides the Verilog source code and simulation files for the signed approximate multipliers proposed in the paper **"FPGA-Based Low-Power Signed Approximate Multiplier for Diverse Error-Resilient Applications"**.
 It includes:
-- **16×16** and **32×32 approximate multipliers**
+- **16×16** and **32×32** approximate multipliers
-- Proposed Partial Product Generators (PPGs) and Partial Product Accumulators (PPAs) for constructing approximate multipliers of various sizes.
+- Proposed Partial Product Generators (PPGs) and Partial Product Accumulators (PPAs) for constructing approximate multipliers of other sizes.
 - Testbenches with pre-generated 16-bit/32-bit signed random test vectors

-Designed for FPGA platforms, the modules enable trade-offs between precision and power consumption while supporting flexible configurations.
+Designed for FPGA platforms, the approximate multipliers enable trade-offs between precision and power consumption while supporting flexible configurations.

 ---